interwaremx/ArpAppender/README.md

 ## Installation
 1. Make sure you already set up log4j 1.X in your project
 2. Add ArpAppender jar to your project's classpath
+3. Add the ArpAppender configuration to your log4j configuration

 ## Properties:
 ```